event-reminder/DesktopApp/README.md

 ## Event Reminder

-##### Cross-platform desktop application which helps to finish all tasks in time.
+##### Desktop application which helps to finish all tasks in time.

-To start with this project (development only), run the following:
+To start with this project (development), run the following:
 ```bash
 # create a virtual environment if required
 $ virtualenv -p python3 venv